 William Warner is a Professor in the English Department.
 Dr. Warner’s central interests include Eighteenth century British and American literature and cultural studies, the novel, literary and cultural theory, media studies, and law and literature (free speech and censorship).
 He is currently at work on the Transcriptions Project, and a project on enlightenment and contemporary IT culture.

 René Weber is Professor in the Department of Communication and lead researcher at UCSB’s Media Neuroscience Lab.
-His recent research focuses on cognitive responses to mass communication and new technology media messages, including video games.
+His research focuses on cognitive responses to mass communication and new technology media messages, including video games.
 He develops and applies both traditional social scientific and neuroscientific methodology (fMRI) to test media related theories.
 His research has been published in major communication and neuroscience journals and in three authored books.
-He is an Executive Council member of UCSB’s SAGE Center for the Study of the Mind, one of five neuromarketing experts accredited by the Advertising Research Foundation, and past Chair of the International Communication Association's Mass Communication Division.
+He is an Executive Council member of UCSB’s SAGE Center for the Study of the Mind, and one of five neuromarketing experts accredited by the Advertising Research Foundation.

 John Woolley is a Professor of Political Science.
 Dr. Woolley's current research focuses on change over time in the presidency and presidential use of unilateral action.
 Together with Gerhard Peters, Woolley has developed an extensive web-based resource on the American presidency (www.presidency.ucsb.edu), which is widely used by scholars and others interested in the presidency and American political history.

-Bob York serves as Professor and Chair of the Technology Management Program and is also Professor of Electrical & Computer Engineering at UC Santa Barbara.
-Prof. York received his PhD in Electrical Engineering from Cornell University in 1991, with a research focus on high-speed and wireless electronic devices and antennas.
+Bob York serves as Distinguished Professor of the Technology Management Department, and Professor of Electrical & Computer Engineering at UC Santa Barbara.
+Prof. York’s research focuses on high-speed and wireless electronic devices and antennas.
 He has over 240 technical publications and holds 17 US Patents.
-He received Young Investigator Awards from the Army Research Office (1993) and Office of Naval Research (1996) for his work in high-power amplifiers and antenna arrays, and received the Outstanding Young Engineer award in 2004 from the MTT Society of the Institue for Electrical and Electronics Engineering (IEEE).
+He received Young Investigator Awards from the Army Research Office (1993) and Office of Naval Research (1996) for his work in high-power amplifiers and antenna arrays, and received the Outstanding Young Engineer award in 2004 from the MTT Society of the Institute for Electrical and Electronics Engineering (IEEE).
 He was elected Fellow of the IEEE in 2009, and also has been voted Outstanding Faculty member several times by the graduating senior class at UCSB.
-Prof. York has been active in technology transfer and commercialization.
-He co-founded AgileRF Inc. in Goleta, CA, and served as CTO from 1999-2010, and has another UC invention in production at Wavestream Inc. in San Dimas which ranked among the Top-25 Inventions in the University of California in 2012.
-In his capacity as Chair of TMP, Prof. York oversees all the curricular and outreach activities in the program including undergraduate and graduate coursework in business and entrepreneurship, an annual New Venture Competition, a quarterly lecture series that brings in guest speakers from around the country.
-Prof. York led the campus effort to create a new Professional Masters degree program in Technology Management, due to launch in Fall 2015.